-Operating expenses (total operating expenses less contribution to NWB Fonds) remained flat at €1 million in 2014 compared to 2013.
+Operating expenses (total operating expenses less contribution to NWB Fonds) increased to €44 million in 2016 compared to €39 million 2015, principally due to an increase in NWB Bank's bank tax and resolution levy.

-As a bank, NWB Bank is subject to changes to, taxes, levies or fees applicable to banks.
+As a bank, NWB Bank is subject to changes to taxes, levies or fees applicable to banks.
 In 2012, the Dutch bank tax was introduced.
 This tax exclusively affects financial institutions with a banking license and is similar to bank taxes introduced in other EU Member States following the financial crisis.
 The principal aim of the Dutch bank tax is to have the entire banking sector contribute towards the costs incurred by the government to support certain banks during the financial crisis and to mitigate the risk inherent in certain banking activities.
 The taxable amount is based on the amount of the balance sheet total at the end of the preceding financial year after applying certain reductions.
-The taxable amount is divided in two parts based on the pro rata between short-term liabilities and long-term liabilities of the taxpayer.
+The taxable amount is divided in two parts based on the ratio of short-term liabilities at the end of the previous financial year, which amounted to €25,835 million in 2016 (2015: €22,006 million), and long-term liabilities for the previous financial year, which amounted to €4,080 million in 2016 (2015: €64,940 million).
 The amount of the short-term liabilities is subject to bank tax at a rate of 0.044%, and the amount of the long-term liabilities is subject to bank tax at a rate of 0.022%.
-The bank tax remained almost flat at €14.6 million in 2014 compared to €14.9 million in 2013.
+The bank tax increased to approximately ≤ 19.8 million in 2016 compared to ≤ 18.5 million in 2015.

-The table below sets out the components of employee benefits expense for the years 2014 and 2013.
+The table below sets out the components of employee benefits expense for the years 2016 and 2015.

 Year ended 31 December

-2014 2013
+2016 2015

 (€millions)

-Wages and salaries 4.4 3.9
+Wages and salaries 4.9 4.7

-Pension costs 0.2 1.2
+Pension costs 1.5 1.5

-Social security costs 0.5 0.4
+Social security costs 0.5 0.5

-Other 0.7 0.9
+Other staff costs 0.8 0.9

-Total 5.8 6.4
+Total 7.7 7.5